 Utah Standard Residential Lease Agreement | PDF

 A Utah residential lease agreement is a contract for a fixed term between a property owner (landlord) or its representative and a person seeking to rent and occupy the space (tenant).
-After agreeing to a verbal deal, the landlord will usually accept the tenant’s credit information, background check, and prior leasing history through a Rental Application.
+After agreeing to a verbal deal, the landlord usually accepts the tenant’s credit information, background check, and prior leasing history through a Rental Application.
 Depending on the review process, it may take as fast as fifteen (15) minutes to run a simple credit report, or as long as a few days if the references are to be verified.

 - Security Deposit Laws